Spectral analysis of the truncated Hilbert transform with overlap: Singular value decomposition of

-with the maximal domain functions $u, v \in \tilde{D}_{\max}$ as in \eqref{u}, \eqref{v}. \end{definition} The intuition then is the following.
-The function $f_n$ is bounded at $a_2$ and logarithmic at $a_3$, where it satisfies the transmission conditions.
-Consequently, as will be shown below, $g_n$ is bounded at $a_3$, logarithmic at $a_2$ and satisfies the corresponding transmission conditions at $a_2$.
-Clearly, it is also bounded at $a_1$.
+The intuition then is the following.
+The function $f_n$ is bounded at $a_2^+$ and logarithmic at $a_3$, where it satisfies the transmission conditions.
+Consequently, as will be shown below, $g_n$ is bounded at $a_3^-$, logarithmic at $a_2$ and satisfies the corresponding transmission conditions at $a_2$.
+Clearly, it is also bounded at $a_1^+$.
 Thus, $g_n$ is an eigenfunction of the self-adjoint operator $\tilde{L}_S$.
-As a consequence, the $g_n$'s form an orthonormal system. \begin{proposition} If $L_S f_n = \lambda_n f_n$, then $g_n := H_T f_n/\|H_T f_n \|_{\mathcal{L}^2(a_1,a_3)}$ is an eigenfunction of $\tilde{L}_S$ corresponding to the same eigenvalue
+As a consequence, the $g_n$'s form an orthonormal system. \\ \begin{proposition} If $L_S f_n = \lambda_n f_n$, then $g_n := H_T f_n/\|H_T f_n \|_{\mathcal{L}^2(a_1,a_3)}$ is an eigenfunction of $\tilde{L}_S$ corresponding to the same eigenvalue

 \end{proposition} \begin{proof} First of all, the commutation relation for $f_n$ yields